oalawa/HTDS-InventoryTracker/README.md

 For more detailed instructions, please see [CONTRIBUTING.md](CONTRIBUTING.md).

-## License
-HTDS-InventoryTracker is released under the MIT License.
-See [LICENSE](LICENSE) for more details.

 ## Contact
 If you have any questions, feedback, or would like to get involved with the HTDS-InventoryTracker project, please open an issue in the GitHub repository or reach out directly via [GitHub Issues](https://github.com/oalawa/HTDS-InventoryTracker/issues).